Understanding Grief and Adaptation

-In today’s podcast, the context and source for grief differs from those types of things just mentioned.
-For the rest of the podcast, the context from which I’ll speak is that of lifestyle changes forced by chronic pain, that may cause you loss of function or mobility, losses resulting in significant lifestyle changes for you and your family, or those close to you.
+The context and source for grief differs from those types of things just mentioned.
+Lifestyle changes forced by chronic pain, may cause loss of function or mobility, losses resulting in significant lifestyle changes for you and your family, or those close to you.
 Grief is a personal and fundamental experience of life, carrying many meanings, revealed by emotional, cognitive, behavioral and bodily manifestations and expressions.
 We must consider also, that grief requires adaptation in order to move through striving to thriving.

 The emotional and physical pain you feel from loss can overwhelm you.
 You may experience a cadre of difficult and unexpected emotions.
 These may include shock, anger, disbelief and guilt accompanied by a profound sense of sorrow.
 Grief can disrupt your physical health making it impossible to sleep, function or even think straight.
 These are normal reactions to loss—and the more significant the loss, the more intense your experience will be.